tradeonly513-sketch/agent/README.md

    pnpm install
    pnpm run dev
    ```
-  Hint: Be aware that this can have beta-features and more likely got bugs than the stable release
+  Hint: Be aware that this can have beta-features and is more likely to have bugs than the stable release

->**Open the WebUI to test (Default: http://localhost:5173)**
+>**Open the WebUI to test (Default: [http://localhost:5173](http://localhost:5173))**
->   - Beginngers:
+>   - Beginners:
 >     - Try to use a sophisticated Provider/Model like Anthropic with Claude Sonnet 3.x Models to get best results
->     - Explanation: The System Prompt currently implemented in bolt.diy cant cover the best performance for all providers and models out there.
-So it works better with some models, then other, even if the models itself are perfect for >programming
+>     - Explanation: The System Prompt currently implemented in bolt.diy can't cover the best performance for all providers and models out there.
+So it works better with some models than others, even if the models themselves are perfect for programming
->     - Future: Planned is a Plugin/Extentions-Library so there can be different System Prompts for different Models, which will help to get better results
+>     - Future: Planned is a Plugin/Extensions-Library so there can be different System Prompts for different Models, which will help to get better results

 #### Staying Updated